 Eichelberger has been named to the 2013 Class of Newman Civic

-who strive to implement lasting change in their communities.
+students who strive to implement lasting change in their

-at the Southeast American College Dance Festival in Tampa, Fla.
-Several
+Winthrop at the at the Southeast American College Dance Festival in

-of the students -- Samantha Patterson, Kristin Ward, Mason
+Tampa, Fla.
+Several of the students -- Samantha Patterson,

-Diaz, Brittany Johnson, Mackenzie Elder, Nikesha Nelson, Shelby Mosher,
+Kristin Ward, Mason Diaz, Brittany Johnson, Mackenzie Elder, Nikesha

 Senior Desirae House received the 2013 Hall of